 15. What’s your secret talent that no one knows about?

-If you find out a worker is a virtuoso guitar player, ask them to serenade the staff on a Friday afternoon (if they're up for it).
+If you find out a worker is a virtuoso guitar player, ask them to serenade the staff on a Friday afternoon (if they’re up to it).
+Maybe an employee is a fantastic chef.
+Encourage that person to whip up a snack for the team (again, if they’re up to it).

 16. Which four individuals, living or dead, would you like to eat dinner with the most?